Exciting and Fun Facts About Animals for Kids

 - Elephants are the world’s largest mammals living on land.

-- The elephant uses its trunk to know the size, shape and also to know if it is too hot or cold.
+- The elephant uses its trunk to know the size, shape, and temperature of objects.
 It is used to suck in water or pick up food and put it into its mouth.

 - An adult elephant needs to drink more than 200 litres of water every day and it uses its tusks to dig the earth for this purpose.

 - The huge, thin ears of an elephant are made of blood vessels which help them to regulate their body temperature.

 - Elephants use their trunks to breathe when they swim in deep waters.

 - Elephants spend more than 16 hours every day uprooting twigs, leaves, and roots for their nourishment.

 - Male elephants leave their herds when they reach 13 years of age, while females live in their herd for their entire lifetime.

 - Female elephants can get pregnant after 11 years of age and the pregnancy duration in elephants is 22 months.